12- Highway Driving

 Lesson one – observation

-Before your teen gets behind the wheel on the highway, have your teen spend some time on highways with you as the driver and your teen as the passenger.
-Emphasize the importance of looking ahead to anticipate potential problems, and explain key highway features, such as:
+Have your teen spend some time on highways with you as the driver.
+Emphasize the importance of looking ahead to anticipate problems, and explain highway features, such as:

 - The different kinds of interchanges